mydumper/mydumper/README.md

 ```
 Keep in mind that the main purpose the Dockerfile addresses is development and build from source locally.
 It might not be optimal for distribution purposes, but can also work as a quick build and run solution with the above one-liner, though.

-# How to use mydumper
+# How to use MyDumper

 See [Usage](docs/mydumper_usage.rst)